nbeguesse/uploads/doc/build_ios.md

 Product > Archive

-Select the archive (in organizer window) and choose "Validate..." then "Submit to App Store..."
+Select the archive (in organizer window) and choose "Validate..." then "Submit to App Store...".
+Should be 6 entitlements.

 Builds appear in App Store after a couple of minutes.
-Log in to iTunes Connect and publish the build.

-To make screenshots, open Firebug and do

-`window.open(top.location.href, "", "width=1136, height=600");`
+Log in to iTunes Connect, go to "My Apps" and click "New Store Version".
+Enter in the new version number.
+Scroll down to builds and submit the build you uploaded.
+Then save and submit for review.